 The integrated syringe label can be applied in four simple steps:

-Step 1: remove the upper label and turn it aside.
+Step 1: peel back the upper label and turn it aside.
 The upper label remains attached to the vial

 Step 2: remove the second label (syringe label) from the vial